 3. Discuss how a drug-centered pharmacotherapy can enhance the informed consent process

 4. Explain how need-adapted treatment can enhance the informed consent process

 Erin Barnett, PhD: April 16th, 2019, 1:30pm Eastern/10:30am Pacific

 Shared decision making for children and adolescents and their parents, surrogate parents such as guardians, foster care providers, child welfare and residential/hospital settings.

-1. Describe how youth and families feel about how decisions are made
+1. Describe how youth and families feel about how decisions are made by clinicians

 2. Define Shared Decision Making and describe why we are so bad at it in psychiatry

 3. Define Informed Consent and describe why it is so hard with vulnerable groups of children

 4. Apply two interventions to improve informed consent and shared decision making in child psychiatry

 James Toews: May 21st, 2019, 1:30pm Eastern/10:30am Pacific